27AE60/milkandcigarettes/post/this_is_a_test.md

 Look, just because I don't be givin' no man a foot massage don't make it right for Marsellus to throw Antwone into a glass motherfuckin' house, fuckin' up the way the nigger talks.
 Motherfucker do that shit to me, he better paralyze my ass, 'cause I'll kill the motherfucker, know what I'm sayin'?

-Look, just because I don't be givin' no man a foot massage don't make it right for Marsellus to throw Antwone into a glass motherfuckin' house, fuckin' up the way the nigger talks.
+Look, just because I don't be ~~Givin' no man a foot massage don't make it right~~ for Marsellus to throw Antwone into a glass motherfuckin' house, fuckin' up the way the nigger talks.
 Motherfucker do that shit to me, he better paralyze my ass, 'cause I'll kill the motherfucker, know what I'm sayin'?